ModernHumanAnatomy/MHACapstone/docs/timeline.md

 ![standard timeline diagram](images/standard-timeline.png){ width="550"}

-Here, the bars indicate the tasks that you should be engaged in during the indicated time frame.
+>Here, the bars indicate the tasks that you should be engaged in during the indicated time frame.
 The gold stars indicate deadlines for Milestone Assignments, such as the Capstone Proposal or the Written report.

-Although, the official Standard Timeline for the Capstone Project starts in the fall and is completed in the spring of the second year of your MHA tenure, **we strongly recommend** that you start in the summer to begin the **Prepare Phase**.
+The official Standard Timeline for the Capstone Project starts in the fall and is completed in the spring of the second year of your MHA tenure.
+However, **we strongly recommend** that you start in the summer to begin the **Prepare Phase**.
 Two semesters is rarely enough time to complete the project.
 But, if you are unable to take action over the summer, then compress the suggested actions and milestones into the fall semester.

 !!! danger "Eligibility to Participate in Graduation Commencement"